 Two weeks before the estimated delivery date, the future mother should be isolated in a calm, peaceful room with a temperature of at least 22 or 23 °C.

-The cat will need a nest which can be as simple as a plastic box, or disposable / washable absorbent material like paper towel or newspaper cut into strips.
+The cat will need a birthing box which can be as simple as a plastic box, or disposable / washable absorbent material like paper towels.
 It may be a good idea to prepare two or three different nests because some mothers are very selective about where they give birth and may not like the first place chosen for them.
 Sometimes they give birth in cupboards or even dirty laundry baskets.

 What happens when my cat goes into labour?